-Violating the College Drug Policy may cause a student to lose their eligibility for financial aid.
+Violating the College Drug Policy, rules and regulations may cause a student to lose their eligibility for financial aid.
 According to 20 United States Code 1091 ® a student who has been convicted of a drug offense shall not be eligible to receive any grant, loan, or work assistance.